squaresLab/BugZoo/docs/index.rst

 Publications
 ------------

-Below is a list of publications that have used RepairBox.
+Below is a list of publications that have used BugZoo.
 If you don't see your publication listed, please submit a pull request to add it to the list.

 * `An Investigation into the Use of Mutation Analysis for Automated Program Repair. <http://eprints.whiterose.ac.uk/121297/1/ssbse17.pdf>`_